KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 Directional light shadow maps are represented by a series of expanding rings around the player camera known as clipmap rings/cascades.
 Conceptually they are similar to cascades in cascaded shadow maps.

 A clipmap is an incrementally updatable, fixed-size texture region that is meant to represent a subset of a full texture's mipmap chain.
 A clipmap is defined by a clip origin and a clip size.
 Together these two determine which part of the full texture that the clipmap currently represents.
+As the clip origin shifts from frame to frame, new data is streamed in and old data streamed out along the borders of the texture.

-Each clipmap ring is required to cover double the space of the previous clipmap ring, making each successive ring coarser than the previous since the memory footprint remains the same.
+Each clipmap ring is required to cover double the area of the previous clipmap ring meaning that each successive ring is coarser/lower resolution than the previous since the memory footprint remains the same.
 Because coarser clipmap rings fully overlap finer clipmap rings, we can imagine them as being a version of texture mipmapping.

 ![clipmap](/assets/v0.11/svsms/VSM_Clipmap.png)